Managing access to shared data and tools with groups

 G21_PermissionScenario-1.png

-2. User #1 assigns the role of “workspace creator” to their post-doctoral fellows (User #2) , charging them with the task of creating a fresh workspace to be shared with potential collaborators.
+2. User #1 assigns the “workspace creator” role to their post-doctoral fellows (User #2), charging them to create a fresh workspace to share with potential collaborators.
 The workspace will include shared data resources uploaded to the workspace Google bucket.

 G21_PermissionScenario-2.png